Your Window to the Subsurface

 A. Start by installing the software on the new machine.
 You may then transfer the license from the old machine to the new machine.
 Read the on-line help under Security for details.

-Q. I need to transfer a license from a Windows 95 machine to a Windows NT machine, can this be done?
+Q. I need to transfer a license from a Windows XP machine to a Windows Vista machine, can this be done?

 A. Yes.
 The license may be freely transferred between the different operating systems (the reverse direction is also valid).
-For the NT machine, a special security driver must be installed.
+The only precaution is that the software must be of the same version.
+For example, transferring from a version 8.x or higher to a version 7.x or lower version will NOT work.
 Read the on-line help under Security for details.

 Features